Shettima departs Nigeria for Ethiopia on official state visit

 FILE IMAGE

-Vice President Kashim Shettima, on Thursday, departed Abuja for Addis Ababa, Ethiopia, on an official state invitation of the Prime Minister of the Federal Democratic Republic of Ethiopia, Dr Abiy Ali.
+ABUJA -THE Vice President, Senator Kashim Shettima, on Thursday, departed Abuja for Addis Ababa, Ethiopia, on an official State visit at the invitation of the Prime Minister of the Federal Democratic Republic of Ethiopia, His Excellency, Dr. Abiy Ahmed Ali.

-A statement by the spokesperson of the vice president, Mr Stanley Nkwocha, said during the visit, Shettima will participate in the official launch of Ethiopia’s Green Legacy Programme, a flagship environmental initiative.
+During the visit, Vice President Shettima will participate in the official launch of Ethiopia’s Green Legacy Programme, a flagship environmental initiative.

-He explained that the programme was designed to combat deforestation, enhance biodiversity, and mitigate adverse effects of climate change, targeting the planting of 20 billion tree seedlings over a four-year period.
+The programme designed to combat deforestation, enhance biodiversity, and mitigate the adverse effects of climate change targets the planting of 20 billion tree seedlings over four years.

-He said that Nigeria and Ethiopia shared a robust history of bilateral engagement, with notable collaboration in areas of military support, regional peacekeeping, and economic partnership.
+Nigeria and Ethiopia share a robust history of bilateral engagement, with notable collaboration in areas of military support, regional peacekeeping, and economic partnership.

 Disclaimer